icprog/sc_pwm/module_pwm_common/README.rst

 Description
 -----------
-This module contains common interfaces to be implemented by all pwm implementations (modules)
+This module contains common interfaces to be implemented by all PWM implementations (modules)